 Smoke-Free Ordinance: Education, Signage, and Complaint Process

 Notice is hereby given that the New Orleans Health Department intends to adopt regulations relative to the implementation of Article II of Chapter 66 of the City Code, entitled the Smoke Free Air Act, including but not limited to regulations on education, required signage, and the process for filing and responding to complaints.
 The New Orleans Health Department will hold a public hearing to take public comment on these proposed regulations on Monday, April 6, 2015 at 10:00 AM in the New Orleans City Council Chamber at City Hall, 1300 Perdido Street, First Floor, New Orleans, Louisiana 70112.
-It is anticipated that implementation of these proposed regulations will have a yet undeterminable fiscal impact relatively insubstantial fiscal impact on the City of New Orleans at this time.
+It is anticipated that implementation of these proposed regulations will have a yet undeterminable fiscal impact on the City of New Orleans at this time.
 The proposed regulations are available for review at the Health Department’s Office at City Hall, 1300 Perdido Street, Suite 8E18, New Orleans, Louisiana 70112 and are posted on the Health Department’s website for the Smoke Free Ordinance at www.nola.gov/smokefree.
 For more information, please contact Charlotte Parent, Director of Health, at 504-658-2517 or healthdepartment@nola.gov.

 Publication Date: March 27, 2015